krusta4711/aoc2022/README.md

 **Day 9**

 Arrgh.
-I totally over-engineered part 1 and then got lost in part 2 with problems in my hash-method.
+I totally over-engineered part 1 and then got lost in part 2 with a problem in my hash-method.
 Needed way to much time.
 Bad day.

 ---